xazi99/Intro-HTML-CSS/README.md

 #INTRODUCTION
 VARIABLES
 JavaScript is a programming language used to make web pages interactive.
 It is what gives a page life - the interactive elements and animations that engage the user.JavaScript was purposely designed to integrate into html.
-Variables arecontainers for storing data ( var, let, const).
+Variables are containers for storing data ( var, let, const).
 All JavaScript variables must be identified with unique names, these unique names are called identifiers.
 JavaScript identifiers are case-sensitive.
 OPERATORS